kskim-phd/AI_vs_FS/README.md

 ## Implementation
 TesnorFlow and PyTorch implementation are based on original V-Net & UNETR code.

-V-Net, UNETR use original code
+The original code of V-Net, UNETR are the following:

 V-net: https://github.com/faustomilletari/VNet]